Type-safe bitwise operations - TL;DR

 or with return-type

-has the options-
+has the following options:-

 enable